Skip to content

 Dean is the co-founder of Cameron Wellness Centre and is passionate all things NDIS and the Disability sector.
 He understands all sides of the NDIS by being a carer for his son, John.
 Dean’s passion coupled with his real-life experience motivated him to help create Cameron Wellness Centre and its ideologies.
 Dean is a Chartered Accountant with over 15 years’ experience across diverse industries.
 On the weekend you can catch Dean supporting the Melbourne Demons and spending time with his family.

 Mervin is a passionate and energetic individual with a background in Physiotherapy.
 As the Strategy & Organisational Lead, he is responsible for the design, coordination and oversees execution of the organisational strategy.
 Mervin specialises in strengthening Cameron Wellness Centre’s Employee Value Proposition to ensure continuous improvement and best practice across all operations.
 Mervin is a people person who enjoys building relationships, leading teams, and providing excellent customer service to stakeholders.
-Mervin enjoys a good coffee, taking his Yamaha R6 to the track and most of all loves spending time with his family.
+Mervin enjoys a good coffee, taking his Ducati Panigale to the track and most of all loves spending time with his family.

 Throughout her career as an Occupational Therapist, Nadine has dedicated herself towards being a compassionate, helpful, and understanding clinician and leader; with a key interest in providing evidence and strength-based practice.
 Nadine has extensive experience working within the NDIS, particularly with supporting all individuals across the lifespan from various backgrounds and capabilities.
 Nadine joins the Cameron Wellness Centre team as the Victoria State Manager, not only supporting participants but her team alike to grow as clinicians and future leaders.